 Unlike resin formulas like XTC-3D, you don’t need to mix or otherwise prepare 3D Gloop—you can brush it on in thin layers directly from the bottle and let it dry.
 They have formulas specifically made for different types of filament, so make sure you are using the PLA product for smoothing PLA parts.

 3D Gloop does produce a lot of fumes while in use, so always use it in a well-ventilated area or with a respirator.
 You should also wear gloves and goggles and try to avoid direct contact with your skin (and be sure to wash it off quickly if skin contact does happen).
-If you also resin 3D printing, you might already have this equipment at hand.
+If you are also into resin 3D printing, you might already have this equipment at hand.

 - Easy to use